itsaboutcode/one_project/README.md

 # About Application

-- So this application is to manage Medical Billing for USA Healthcare.
+This application will manage Medical Billing for USA Healthcare.

 ## User Stories